 students’ learning of English as a second language.
 Dr. Fierro has a personal interest in advancing the knowledge base and understanding of dyslexia and other reading disabilities because he has a child living with dyslexia.

 Schools are failing to support English language learners by not providing educators with the knowledge they need to teach reading effectively.
 With literacy leading as the main indicator of academic success, it is time for educators to accept responsibility

 for preparing ELLs for the tough challenges they face along the path to literacy, and learn ways to help these students reach literacy success.

 In this podcast, Dr. Antonio Fierro shares his journey from English learner to award-winning educator.
 He talks about the knowledge he gained from working with educators across the country in the science of reading, including the crucial

 knowledge educators need to work effectively with ELLs.

-Dr. Fierro will discuss:
+Dr. Fierro discusses: